What is Revolving Credit?Published on April 15, 2022 by Daniel Azzoli

 1. Open-End vs. Closed-End Loans

 As long as you have available credit and your account remains in good standing, you can use an account like your revolving line of credit multiple times.
 This can provide you with an added level of flexibility.
 Unlike an installment loan, you can draw upon your revolving credit account when you need it, and you aren’t tethered to whatever amount a financial institution offers you.
-If you only need $50, you can choose to use that amount as long as you have available credit.
+If you only need $50, you can choose to draw that amount as long as you have available credit.

-With any type of loan that isn’t revolving, you can only use it once without having to apply for a new loan.
+With any type of loan that isn’t revolving (closed-end loan), you can only use it once without having to apply for a new loan.
 For example, if you’re approved for an installment loan, you’ll receive a lump sum of cash which you’ll then pay back over the course of several months or years, depending on the type of loan.
 This could be for things like mortgages, auto loans, or student loans.

 2. Your Payments